OfficeDev/teams-toolkit-samples/share-now/cli.md

-## Try the Sample with TeamsFx CLI
+## Try the Sample with Teams Toolkit CLI
 1. Install [Node.js](https://nodejs.org/en/download/) (use the LTS release)
-2. To install the TeamsFx CLI, use the npm package manager:
+2. To install the Teams Toolkit CLI, use the npm package manager:
     ```
     npm install -g @microsoft/teamsapp-cli
     ```